Jump to Section

 How to Wean off Adderall

-There are numerous benefits of a medical detox being performed.
-Medical detox is typically completed at a substance abuse treatment center that provides a controlled and safe environment with mental health support services and 24-hour access to medical care.
-There are no particular medications approved for dependence on stimulant drugs, even though sometimes prescription drugs and supplements might be effective in the reduction of the Adderall withdrawal symptoms that occur during detox when a person is getting off Adderall.
+There are numerous benefits of a medical detox program.
+This type of detoxification is typically completed at a substance abuse treatment center that provides a controlled and safe environment with mental health support services and 24-hour access to medical care.
+There are no particular medications approved for dependence on stimulant drugs, even though sometimes prescription drugs and supplements might be effective in the reduction of the Adderall withdrawal symptoms that occur during detoxification when a person is getting off Adderall.

-Adderall withdrawal has a rather large psychological component, and antidepressants might be useful during detox to assist in managing depression and curbing potential suicidal thoughts.
+Adderall withdrawal has a rather large psychological component, and antidepressants might be useful during detoxification to assist in managing depression and curbing potential suicidal thoughts.
 Anti-anxiety and mood-stabilizing agents might also reduce high levels of nervousness and stress that can occur during Adderall detox.
-Sleep aids are also extremely beneficial as sleep disturbances are reported commonly during Adderall withdrawal and detox.
+Sleep aids are also extremely beneficial as sleep disturbances are reported commonly during Adderall withdrawal and detoxification.

-The potential side effects of Adderall use that can be the result of an underlying mental health issue are the following:
+The potential side effects of Adderall misuse that can be the result of an underlying mental health issue are the following: